Average Customer Review:

 While no bike lock is impenetrable, a top-rated U-lock can provide substantial protection.
 U-locks, which are also called D-locks, are tops on experts' lists of the best bike locks, and many thieves will leave a bike secured with a U-lock in favor of easier targets.

 While reviewers say the lock provides top-notch protection, they disagree on ease of use.
 Weighing 4.5 pounds, the Fahgettaboudit Mini is heavy for a U-lock.
 At 3.25 by 6 inches, it's also smaller than others, and a few owners say that makes it difficult to secure anything but their bike frame.
 Others praise the small design, saying it's easier to transport and makes it difficult for a would-be thief to get a tool between the lock and post.
-If the lock is too small for your wheels, consider the longer Kryptonite New York Standard U-lock (Est. $100), which some users prefer for its 4-by-8-inch size.
+If the lock is too small for your wheels, consider the longer Kryptonite New York Standard U-lock (Est. $95), which some users prefer for its 4-by-8-inch size.
 The lock doesn't come with a mounting bracket, something that owners say makes transporting it more difficult.

 The Fahgettaboudit Mini comes with three keys, one of which has a light.
 Owners appreciate additional features such as a protective vinyl coating and sliding dust cover.
-You can register for up to $5,000 of anti-theft protection from Kryptonite online within 15 days of purchase.
+You can register for up to $5,000 of anti-theft protection from Kryptonite online within about a month of purchase.
 This coverage is beefier than most, but many say it's more trouble than it's worth since pieces of the broken lock must be sent to Kryptonite as "proof of lock failure" -- and many thieves don't leave evidence behind.

 Experts often recommend using a U-lock with another lock in order to keep both your frame and wheels safe.
 One well-reviewed combination is the Kryptonite Series 2 Standard (Est. $40) package, which comes with a 13mm hardened steel shackle U-lock and a 4-foot double-loop KryptoLok cable.
-Together, both should be able to protect your bike's frame, both wheels, and possibly even the seat, says Eric Hansen of TheSweethome.com.
-A handful of reviewers say this lock has been defeated by bolt cutters -- if you're in a high-theft area, you may want to upgrade to the heavier-duty Kryptonite Evolution Mini-7 U-lock with 4-Foot Flex (Est. $55), or pair a cable of your choice with the Fahgettaboudit Mini.
+However, a handful of reviewers say this lock has been defeated by bolt cutters -- if you're in a high-theft area, you may want to upgrade to the heavier-duty Kryptonite Evolution Mini-7 U-lock with 4-Foot Flex (Est. $65), which testers at The Sweethome recommend for its much harder steel shackle, or pair a cable of your choice with the Fahgettaboudit Mini.